SoftwareAgenten/GA-Analyzer/README.md

 undefined
 ```

-Load a GA data archive by calling `GA.loadData([path], callback)`.
+Load a GA data archive by calling `GA.loadData([path,] callback)`.
 The path must point to the data folder of the GA-system.
 If `path` is not specified, `"data"` will be used.

 The callback function should catch the passed value and assign it to the context.
 After having loaded all files, an `Invoked Callback` message will appear.